StanCon 2019 is open for registration. Two days of tutorials followed by two days of talks, open discussions, and statistical modeling.

 Submission form here.
 All deadlines are midnight anywhere on the planet:

 - Tutorial proposals from 1.5 hrs to 12 hrs are solicited.
 Deadline April 10.

 - 15 minute presentation submissions for the conference are due by April 30, 2019.
 We are only requiring abstracts with the option of presentations without notebooks.

 - Posters are due by August 15.
 Acceptance will be on rolling basis (4 days)

-Introduction to Stan for the Statistically Literate.
+Basics of Bayesian inference and Stan.
 August 20, 21 all day.
 Instructors Jonah Gabry and Lauren Kennedy.